 DA: Cambria County chief detective suspended after criminal charges filed

 Dec.
-4—JOHNSTOWN, Pa. — Cambria County Chief Detective Kristy Freoni has been suspended after criminal charges were filed against her, Cambria County District Attorney Gregory Neugebauer confirmed on Sunday.
+5—JOHNSTOWN, Pa. — Cambria County Chief Detective Kristy Freoni has been suspended after criminal charges were filed against her, Cambria County District Attorney Gregory Neugebauer confirmed on Sunday.

 "This matter is referred to the Office of Attorney General for prosecution due to the conflict of interest," Neugebauer said.